Brush Creek Plant Upgrade

 January 7, 2015

-Re-timing of traffic signals along four major corridors was coordinated to follow the completion of two major PennDOT projects - the $14,785,394 million I-79 Ramps project and the $3,629,616 Rt.
+Re-timing of traffic signals along four major corridors was coordinated to follow the completion of two major PennDOT projects -- the $14,785,394 million I-79 Ramps project; and the $3,629,616 Rt.
 19 / Rt.
-228/Freedom Road intersection improvement project, as well as several large scale private developments (Cardinal Wuerl-North Catholic High School and the UPMC Penguins Facility, opening in 2015).
+228/Freedom Road intersection improvement project, as well as several large scale private developments (Cardinal Wuerl-North Catholic High School and the UPMC Lemieux Sports Complex).

 This re-timing involves traffic signals at 34 intersections in the multi-municipal system and the sequence of signals at eight of these intersections, spanning Cranberry, Marshall and Adams Townships and the Borough of Seven Fields.

 Traffic signals include Rt.
 19, from Thorn Hill Road to Rowan Road; Route 228 from Rt.
 19 to Heritage Creek; and Freedom Road from Powell Road to Route 19.
 Rochester Road from Haine School Road to Rt.
-19 will be retimed by the Township.
+19 were retimed by the Township.

 These traffic signals are operated by a